mantou132/gem-book/docs/en/002-guide/README.md

 ### Goal

+- Build documentation into front-end projects
-- Render the directory organized by Markdown files into pages
+- Provide a command line to parse the directory into a `<gem-book>` configuration file
-- Generate configuration files needed by `<gem-book>`
+- Provide `<gem-book>` for front-end projects
-- Support custom rendering
+- Use the exported API for custom rendering

 ### No-Goal

-- Provide website
 - Provide server

 ### Browser compatibility